Tharun0568/Faculty_Scholar_site/README.md

 4. **View Scores**: Administrators, HODs, and staff members can access a dedicated page to view the performance scores of all staff members.
 This page presents a comprehensive overview of each staff member's performance, including their total points earned across various metrics.

-5. **Responsive Design**: The application features a responsive design that ensures optimal viewing and interaction experiences across a wide range of devices, including desktops, laptops, tablets, and smartphones.
-This responsiveness enhances accessibility and usability, allowing users to access the system conveniently from any device.

 ## Project Structure
 The project follows a modular structure, with distinct components responsible for different functionalities: